zhao07/edx-platform/docs/en_us/course_authors/source/running_course/course_enrollment.rst

 .. _unenroll_student:

 *********************************
-Unenroll Students From a Course
+Unenroll Students from a Course
 *********************************

 You can remove students from a course by unenrolling them.
 To prevent students